mikarinneoracle/dockernode-app/wercker.md

 ### Workflow in Wercker UI

-To run the workflow for the appliaction it should look like this having the build and deploy pipelines:
+To run the workflow for the application it should look like this having the build and deploy pipelines:

 ![Logo](workflow.png)